brenm6/EvaluationCPIMigrationExcel/Readme.md

 - Generates the output "Evaluation" sheet
 - Applies borders and formatting to cells

+Row layout in the generated "Evaluation" sheet:
+- Row 1: Summary formulas (SUM/COUNTIF) for selected columns
+- Row 2: Column headers (filter row)
+- Row 3+: Data rows

 Key methods:
 - `__init__(filename)`: Initializes the manager and loads the workbook
 - `create_sheet(title, index)`: Creates a new worksheet
 - `set_columns(sheet)`: Sets up column headers
 - `fill_sheet(sheet)`: Main processing method that populates the evaluation sheet
 - `save()`: Saves the processed workbook to "Test_____File.xlsx"

+Other behaviors:
+- Inserts an extra row so that headers are on row 2 and summary formulas on row 1
+- Applies AutoFilter to the header row (row 2)
+- Removes all sheets except the generated "Evaluation" sheet before saving
+- Ensures visually empty cells contain a single whitespace to prevent overflow from adjacent cells

 ### Columns_Manager.py
 Handles Excel cell formatting and styling: